MarcelloMuy/ci-ms5-ecommerce-game-store/README.md

 ## 1. Ux

-As a big fan of game boards, I have always looked online when wanting to buy a new game board.
+As a big fan of board games, I have always looked online when wanting to buy a new game board.
 This website will showcase a selection of games for the user to buy in a simple-to-use UI.

 ### 1.1 Colour Scheme and Font